-An intense thriller with elements of dark comedy thrown-in for good measure, ‘The Belko Experiment’ is written by ‘Guardians of the Galaxy’ director James Gunn, and directed by ‘Wolf Creek’ and ‘Rogue’ director Greg McLean.
-A strange combination which works surprisingly well in my opinion, as it results in a tense, unique and very fast-paced film.
+An intense thriller with elements of dark comedy thrown-in for good measure, ‘The Belko Experiment’ is written by ‘Guardians of the Galaxy’ and ‘Slither’ director James Gunn, and directed by Greg McLean (Wolf Creek, Rogue, Jungle).
+A strange combination which works surprisingly well in my opinion, as it results in a tense, unique and fast-paced horror/thriller.

 Plot Summary: In a twisted social experiment, eighty American employees are locked in their high-rise corporate office building in Bogotá, Colombia, and ordered by an unknown voice coming from the company’s intercom system to participate in a deadly game of kill or be killed.
-Throwing every employee of the company into a state of panic, and a question of morals.
+Throwing every employee into a state of panic and a question of morals…

-As you can probably tell from the plot, the film doesn’t hold back from throwing the audience straight into the gory chaos after only about ten to fifteen minutes of screen-time.
+As you can probably guess from a quick pitch of the plot, the film doesn’t hold back from throwing the audience straight into the gory chaos after only about ten to fifteen minutes of screen-time.
 From here, the film continues to build tension and a dreading atmosphere throughout the remainder of the film.
 At many points ‘The Belko Experiment’ also dips its toes into the realm of dark comedy, not too surprising as writer James Gunn was originally set to direct as well.
 However, when it was time to begin filming, Gunn withdrew, deciding he didn’t want to spend several months working on such a violent film, leaving Greg McLean to bring his screenplay to the big screen.

 John Gallagher Jr and Adria Arjona are the main two protagonists of the film, as well as Tony Goldwyn and John C. McGinley as the antagonists.
 Who are all great in their varied roles, due to there being an entire building worth of employees involved in the main story however, there’s an enormous amount of characters, which of course means barley any of characterisation for most of them aside from a couple of lines or the occasional scene.